An orthorhombic deformation family of Schwarz' H surfaces

 Observe on $v_1v_2$ that the integrand in $\phi_1$ (resp.\ $\phi_2$) is negative (resp.\ positive) imaginary, and on $v_7v_8$ that the integrand in $\phi_1$ (resp.\ $\phi_2$) is positive (resp.\ negative) imaginary.
 So the equation above can be written as

 where the second equation follows from the symmetry~\eqref{eq:symmetry}.
 This proves the first period condition.

-If the period conditions are satisfied, then by the inversional symmetry, the curves $V_5V_6$ and $V_7V_8$ must be coplanar, and the segment $V_4V_5$ must lie in the middle of the bottom box. \end{proof}
+If the period conditions are satisfied, then by the inversional symmetry $\iota$, the curves $V_5V_6$ and $V_7V_8$ must also be coplanar, and the segment $V_4V_5$ must also lie in the middle of the bottom box. \end{proof}

 We can eliminate $\rho$ by taking the quotient of the two equations, therefore:

 \begin{corollary} If

 or, equivalently, if